-- 1. Evaluates services, procedures and the environment to determine if they meet or exceed established guidelines, and revises the action plan. - 2.
-Monitors equipment to meet or exceed established standards and revises the action plan. - 3.
+- 25. Evaluates services, procedures and the environment to determine if they meet or exceed established guidelines, and revises the action plan. - 26.
+Monitors equipment to meet or exceed established standards and revises the action plan. - 27.
 Assesses and maintains the integrity of medical supplies.

-- 1. Monitors and develops methods for improving customer satisfaction. - 2.
-Monitors federal and state laws and accreditation standards affect quality management in medical imaging and radiation therapy. - 3.
-Establishes benchmarks and quality indicators for assessing quality management issues. - 4.
-Performs repeat analysis.
+- 2. Monitors and develops methods to improve customer satisfaction. - 3.
+Monitors federal and state laws and accreditation standards that affect quality management in medical imaging and radiation therapy. - 4.
+Establishes benchmarks and quality indicators to assess quality management issues.